Vize

-Vize (/tr/; Βιζύη; Виза) is a town in Kırklareli Province in the Marmara region of Turkey.
+Vize (/tr/) is a town in Kırklareli Province in the Marmara region of Turkey.
 It is the seat of Vize District.
 Its population is 15,116 (2022).
 The mayor is Ercan Özalp (CHP).
 The town's distance to the provincial centre is 56 km.
 Vize is situated on state road D.020, which runs from Istanbul to Edirne via Kırklareli.
 In 2012 Vize was designated a Cittaslow (Slow City).

 History

 Antiquity

 Under the ancient name of Bizya or Bizye (Βιζύη) Vize served as a capital for the ancient Thracian tribe of the Asti, and was mentioned by several ancient authors.

 From inscriptions it seems that during the late 1st century BCE Bizye was under local rule of the Sapians rather than under direct Roman control.

 The martyrs Memnon and Severos were killed in Bizye as part of the Diocletianic Persecution beginning in 303.
 In 353 CE, the exiled Eustathius of Antioch chose to settle in Bizye, where he later died.
 The city is documented as the seat of an archbishop, as a suffragan of Heraclea, as early as the 5th century.